TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution.md

 ## **Recommended Steps**

-Specific problems and their solutions are listed below, but we highly recommend you try these two steps before moving to the next section:
+Specific problems and their solutions are listed below, but we highly recommend you try these two troubleshooting steps first:

 * Try running the runbook locally before running it in Azure Automation.
 This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation
 * [Update the Azure PowerShell](https://docs.microsoft.com/azure/automation/automation-update-azure-modules) modules in your Automation Account to the latest version